Commercial insurance options

 Many of Idaho’s 169,000 small businesses rely on commercial auto insurance to protect their business vehicles.
 It’s an important coverage because commercial autos are exposed to more risk and usually can’t be protected by a personal auto policy.

 Hundreds of thousands of small business owners across the country trust Progressive Commercial to protect their businesses and their work vehicles.
-Each get customized coverage to match their unique needs whether they own a single cleaning service van truck in Boise or several landscaping trucks in Nampa.
+Each gets customized coverage to match their unique needs, whether they own a single cleaning service van in Boise or several landscaping trucks in Nampa.

 Several factors affect the cost of your Idaho commercial auto policy, including your:

 Some industries have more risk than others.
 A contractor who carries tools and equipment to various job sites every day can expect to pay more than a lawyer who runs occasional errands.